ravising-h/facebookbot/README.md

 # facebookbot
-this is a simple python code which uploads a picture with caption on your facebook account.
+this is a simple python code which uploads a picture with caption on your facebook account.It also uses Auto it (Windows Automation).